 This is a must.
 We eat it for a quick snack, and use it with pork dishes.
 Be sure it has no added sugar, you will need to look at the ingredients if it doesn’t say that on the label.
 Luckily, there are more flavor options available now, but again, check for added sugars.

 In juice, not syrup.
 Not even the light syrup!

-I’m going gluten-free, so in the event we bake things, here’s what we keep around: Almond flour, coconut flour, gluten free baking mix.
+When I was trying a gluten-free diet, in the event we baked things, here’s what we kept around: Almond flour, coconut flour, gluten free baking mix.
 Like I said “in the event”.
-These are high in calories and expensive, so we have things like gluten-free pancakes every now and then.
+These are high in calories and expensive, so we had things like gluten-free pancakes every now and then.
 Then pile on the fruit, of course!